-In the town of Bamenda, North West Cameroon, is a co-operative of women beekeepers.
-Its founder member is Marianna Fumsi who became interested in beekeeping when she volunteered in a honey shop in order to gain work experience.
+In the town of Bamenda, North West Cameroon is a co-operative of women beekeepers.
+Its founder member is Marianna Fumsi who became interested in beekeeping when she volunteered in a honey shop to gain work experience.

 With a passion for women’s issues, Mariana recognised the potential for training women to keep bees as a means of generating income.
-Through the sale of honey, women are able to provide food and purchase seeds for the ongoing harvest, but most importantly they are able to pay for their children's education and medical treatment.
+Through the sale of honey, women can provide food and purchase seeds for the ongoing harvest, but most importantly they can pay for their children's education and medical treatment.

 Networking between grassroots women's organisations means there are now several similar women’s cooperatives in the North West region including beekeeping cooperatives in the towns of Belo, Fundong and Bamendankwe.
 While each offers training for those who want to learn about apiary craft, they also aim to address gender-based issues such as violence in the family home and education drop-out; this is a country where teenage pregnancies are common and the cycle of dropout, illiteracy and poverty are self-perpetuating.